Attendance and Professionalism

 - Guest artist masterclasses

-- Grad student and/or faculty-lead masterclasses
+- Grad student and/or faculty-led masterclasses

 - Extracurricular rehearsals (as necessary)